magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- AC-1172-->

 *  The unsupported `str_contains` method has been replaced with a supported function.
-This was a known issue for Magento 2.4.3.
+This was a known issue for 2.4.3.
 [GitHub-33680](https://github.com/magento/magento2/issues/33680)

 <!--- AC-97-->